-- In an urgent situation, the FCA system applies the brakes. - The FCA provides additional braking power for optimum braking performance, when the driver depresses the brake pedal. - The braking control is automatically deactivated, when the driver sharply depresses the accelerator pedal, or when the driver abruptly operates the steering wheel. - The FCA brake control is automatically canceled, when risk factors disappear.
+- In an urgent situation, the braking system enters into the ready status for prompt reaction to assist the driver in depressing the brake pedal. - FCA system provides additional braking power for optimum braking performance, when the driver depresses the brake pedal. - The braking control is automatically deactivated, when the driver sharply depresses the accelerator pedal, or when the driver abruptly operates the steering wheel. - The braking control is automatically canceled, when risk factors disappear.